Joebenitus/weather-api/README.md

 [4] Determines the user's age on Jupiter

+[5] Determines the user's age on Saturn

+[6] Determines the user's age on Uranus

+[7] Determines the user's age on Neptune

+[8] Determines the user's age on Pluto

-[5] Determines how many years the user has left to live on Mercury
+[9] Determines how many years the user has left to live on Mercury

-[6] Determines how many years the user has left to live on Venus
+[10] Determines how many years the user has left to live on Venus

-[7] Determines how many years the user has left to live on Mars
+[11] Determines how many years the user has left to live on Mars

-[8] Determines how many years the user has left to live on Jupiter
+[12] Determines how many years the user has left to live on Jupiter

+[13] Determines how many years the user has left to live on Saturn

+[14] Determines how many years the user has left to live on Uranus

+[15] Determines how many years the user has left to live on Neptune

+[16] Determines how many years the user has left to live on Pluto

 ## Setup/Installation Requirements